reinder42/simple-meeting-example/README.md

 GitHub Actions is used as a build pipeline.
 The badge shows whether the recent build was successful.
 Coverage is generated via JaCoCo and Maven (see `pom.xml`).
-Afterwards, the coverage is published to codecov.
+Afterwards, the coverage is published to [codecov](https://codecov.io/#features).
-Codecov gives an insight in the coverage of the project over time.
+Codecov gives online insight in the coverage of the project over time.

 Right now, coverage could be better!

 ## To do
 This example project, although useful, is incomplete.

+* Allow more detailed coverage reports in codecov
 * Improve overall coverage
 * Add tests for controllers
 * Show more examples of test doubles using Mockito